Skip to main content

 You can also read a summary of the DB investment guidance.

-Our code of practice 3: Funding defined benefits (the DB funding code) sets out the standards we expect you to meet when complying with the law and this guidance provides information on how you might meet these standards in practice.
+Our DB funding code sets out the standards we expect you to meet when complying with the law and this guidance provides information on how you might meet these standards in practice.
 You should read the code before you read this guide.

 This guidance aims to provide you with practical information, examples of approaches you could take and factors to consider when investing scheme assets to fund defined benefits.
 Often the methods and approaches you choose to adopt will depend on the nature of your scheme.